-Treadwear grade is a comparative rating based on tire wear rate when tested under controlled conditions on specified government test courses.
-For example, a tire graded 150 would wear one and a half (1-1/2) times as well on the government course as a tire graded 100.
-However, relative tire performance depends on actual driving conditions, and may vary significantly from the norm due to variations in driving habits, service practices and differences in road characteristics and climate.
+The treadwear grade is a comparative rating based on the wear rate of the tire when tested under controlled conditions on a specified government test course.
+For example, a tire graded 150 would wear one and one-half (1 1/2) times as well on the government course as a tire graded 100.
+The relative performance of tires depends upon the actual conditions of their use, however, and may depart significantly from the norm due to variations in driving habits, service practices and differences in road characteristics and climate crete.
+A tire marked C may have poor traction performance.